NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 Meanwhile, as horses age, and as with us humans, the decrease in dopamine - the reward hormone (how we feel after eating chocolate 😉) occurs naturally.
 As the older horse becomes susceptible to the loss of dopamine, the Pars intermedia produce an excess of hormones, including ACTH, which is why focusing on improving dopamine levels should be part of the protocol (more on this below).

 Testing ACTH levels in the blood is the recognised conventional standard for diagnosing Cushings.
-However, it's now also recognised that a high ACTH value doesn't necessarily mean Cushing's (PPID), giving what's known as a 'false positive' result (see the Prascend/Pergolide para below for the full story behind this).
-There are a number of studies that show that the ACTH value fluctuates over the day, even in healthy horses, so testing via blood values only shows a snapshot at the exact moment when the blood is drawn.
+However, it's now also recognised that a high ACTH value doesn't necessarily mean Cushing's (PPID), giving what's known as a 'false positive' result.
+It's well known that the ACTH value fluctuates over the day, even in healthy horses, so testing via blood values only shows a snapshot at the exact moment when the blood is drawn.

 In a normal functioning body, when a certain level of ACTH is reached, cortisol feeds this information back to the pituitary gland and the release of ACTH is reduced.
 However, in the case of a pituitary tumour, this feedback mechanism is disrupted.
 No matter how much cortisol is produced, the pituitary gland keeps releasing ACTH, so the Cushing's horse has will have a permanently elevated ACTH level.